Home » Manchester United

 Credit: Imago

-Manchester United went into the March international break after a disappointing and controversial 2-2 draw with Bournemouth.
+Manchester United played their first fixture since March international break after a lengthy break, and turned in a hugely disappointed performance in a 2-1 home defeat to rivals Leeds United.
 United look like a club in a state of high-stakes transition as they look to finally cement their identity under the INEOS sporting hierarchy.
 While the shadow of the post-Ferguson era continues to linger, the atmosphere at Old Trafford has shifted toward a pragmatic, data-driven evolution.
 Currently, the club finds itself in a fascinating tactical limbo; following the mid-season departure of Ruben Amorim, Michael Carrick has stepped back into the dugout as interim manager, orchestrating a revitalised run of form that has propelled the Red Devils back into the Champions League spots.

 Home